Member of the Board of Visitors

 - Member, Aptec Consulting Group.

-For more than 20 years he has served as an advisor to the Department of Defense:
+For more than 20 years he has served as an advisor to the U.S. Department of Defense:

 - 1978: Air Force steering committee for advanced computer technology planning

 - 1980/81: National Academy of Science study on modernization of Air Force computerized administrative support systems

 - 1984/85: senior advisory committee to the director of DARPA in the area of information processing

 - 1986/present: DARPA information and science and technology study group; co-chairman 1988/1990; chairman 1990/1991